Common Houseleek - Sempervivum tectorum &

 In the winter, when your Sempervivum tectorum plant goes into a dormant phase, you can reduce watering to once every 4-6 weeks.
 Remember, succulents like the common houseleek store water in their leaves, so they're pretty good at surviving dry periods.
 Just keep an eye on the soil moisture and adjust your watering schedule accordingly.

-When it comes to growing Sempervivum tectorum indoors, it's important to provide them with bright, indirect light.
+When grown indoors, it's important to provide your plant with bright, indirect light.
 Place your plants near a window that receives plenty of sunlight throughout the day.
-If you don't have a window with enough light, you can also use grow lights to supplement your houseleek plant light needs.
+If you don't have a window with enough light, you can also use grow lights to supplement your houseleek plants light needs.
 Aim for about 6-8 hours of light per day for these lovely succulents.

-When growing this Sempervivum tectorum hens and chicks outdoors, they love full sun.
+When grown outdoors, your Sempervivum tectorum hens and chicks love the full sun.
 These houseleek plants thrive in bright, direct sunlight.
 Find a spot in your garden or balcony where they can receive at least 6-8 hours of direct sunlight each day.

 Whether you're growing them indoors or outdoors, just keep an eye on the leaves.
 If they start to stretch or become pale, it's a sign that they're not getting enough light.
 On the other hand, if the leaves turn brown or scorched, it might be a sign of too much direct sunlight.